mikeisesele/news-app-carbon/README.md

 This application uses mostly standard processes and libraries.

 To be able to develop the app you need to have
--  the latest Android Studio installed, alongside the latest Kotlin, and Android Gradle Plugin versions.
+-  the latest Android Studio installed, the latest Kotlin (2.0.0), and the latest Android Gradle Plugin 8.4.0 (gradle-8.6-bin.zip) versions.
 - general git setup,
 - cloned the repository of News App application,